AhmedZein1996/scroll_highlight_text/README.md

 Contributions to the package are welcome!
 You can contribute by forking the repository, making your changes, and submitting a pull request.
 For any issues or feature requests, please feel free to open an issue on the GitHub repository.

 For more information about using this package or for troubleshooting, you can contact the package authors through the GitHub repository's issue tracker.

-## Parameters

-- `text`: The text content to be displayed and scrolled through.
-- `highlightedTextStyle`: The text style applied to highlighted words or phrases.
-- `unHighlightedTextStyle`: The text style applied to the rest of the text.
-- `padding`: The padding around the text widget.
-- `durationOfScroll`: The duration of the scrolling animation.
-- `animationCurveOfScroll`: The animation curve used for scrolling transitions.